Wolf3s/xbmc4xbox-python/python/Doc/library/audioop.rst

 The :mod:`audioop` module contains some useful operations on sound fragments.
-It operates on sound fragments consisting of signed integer samples 8, 16 or 32 bits wide, stored in Python strings.
-This is the same format as used by the :mod:`al` and :mod:`sunaudiodev` modules.
+It operates on sound fragments consisting of signed integer samples 8, 16 or 32 bits wide, stored in bytes objects.
 All scalar items are integers, unless specified otherwise.

 .. index::